ruioliveiras/source.ruioliveiras.eu/p/scala-tutorial.md

 I like to say that scala was the qualities of all kind paradigms.
 It is possible to take advantage of each paradigm.

-I the end I picked up some other topic: Reflection and Macros - this two things are still currently in experimental, but they are very cool and usable;
+In the future I would like to pick some other topic: Reflection and Macros - this two things are still currently in experimental, but they are very cool and usable;
 Concurrency  which in Scala is very intuitive;
 Native XML scala feature;
-and some notes about string processing.
+and notes about string processing.

 This tutorial is currently beeing writed in my free times, so in the end there are some topics which are not writed yet .